franneck94/Vscode-C-Cpp-Runner/README.md

 - ⚙️ Additional compiler arguments (defaults to None)
 - ⚙️ Additional linker arguments (defaults to None)
 - ⚙️ Additional include paths (defaults to None)
+- ⚙️ Glob pattern to exclude from the folder selection (defaults to '')

 ## Important Notes